Nationals Park is a little eerie but plenty cheery as fans return at last

 “She still looks the same,” said Nelson, a partial season plan holder who was delighted when Gonzales, who purchased the tickets on the secondary market, invited her to the game.

-Steve Rennick and his son, Philip, were two of the other 5,000 fans fortunate enough to witness baseball’s return Tuesday.
+Steve Rennick and his son, Philip, were two of the other nearly 5,000 fans fortunate enough to witness baseball’s return Tuesday.
 Mariners fans from Seattle in town for spring break, the Rennicks plan to spend the next couple of days touring D.C.’s monuments and Arlington National Cemetery, but they couldn’t pass up the opportunity to see a ballgame while they were in town, purchasing tickets for what was scheduled to be the Nationals’ fifth game of the season.

 “We’ve never even been to Opening Day in Seattle, so we’re just excited to be here,” Steve Rennick said.
 “Somebody sold their tickets thinking it would just be a normal day, and it turned out to be Opening Day.
 Lucky for us.”